Examining Numbers in OpenRefine

 - Experiment with checking or unchecking these boxes to select subsets of your data.

 When done examining the numeric data, remove this facet by clicking the

 x in the upper left corner of its panel.
 Note that this does not undo the edits you made to the cells in this column.
 Use the

 Undo / Redo function to reverse these changes.

-OpenRefine also provides ways to get overviews of numerical data.
+OpenRefine also provides ways to to examine and clean numerical data.